marisaoppenheim/frontend-challenge/README.md

 ## Dependencies:

-You will need a non ancient version of node and npm.
+You will need a recent version of node and npm.
 (Tested on node 10.15.0 and with the version of npm that comes bundled with it)

 ## Available Scripts